neednotapply/Cloud-Scraper/README.md

 ## Configuration

-Copy `config.example.json` to `config.json` and fill in your Discord bot token and the channel ID you want to post found images to.
+Copy `config.example.json` to `config.json` and fill in your Discord bot token, the channel ID you want to post found images to, and the subreddit you want to probe.

 The bot has a built-in list of supported services so no additional configuration is required.